HSF/hsf.github.io/organization/_posts/2024/2024-11-07-coordination.md

 General points:

-- Activity conveners have been contacted to discuss their involvment in the process, some discussions F2F at CHEP
+- Activity conveners have been contacted to discuss their involvement in the process, some discussions F2F at CHEP
 - The bi-weekly coordination meeting is the place that will be used to coordinate the work
 - We discovered that the page limit for contributions is **10 pages** only
     - If we aim for a single document then this is 2 pages per topic
-- LHCb are interesed preparing the document and endorsing it at the experiment level
+- LHCb are interested preparing the document and endorsing it at the experiment level
     - Particularly for career paths and training
-    - This is very positive and goes beyond individual endorsment
+    - This is very positive and goes beyond individual endorsement
     - We have contacted other experiments to propose the same (waiting for feedback)

 Liz: will your experiment also make a submission from the software and computing area?